breandan/kotlingrad/README.md

 ## How?

+To understand the core of Kotlin𝛁's AD implementation, please refer to the [toy example](src/main/kotlin/edu/umontreal/kotlingrad/samples/ToyExample.kt).

 This project relies on a few Kotlin-native language features, which together enable a concise, flexible and type-safe user interface.
 The following features have proven beneficial to the development of Kotlin𝛁:

 #### Operator overloading